jakewhiteley/getGoogleDoc/README.md

 getGoogleDoc
 ============

 `$.getGoogleDoc` will fetch the data from a public spreadsheet hosted on Google Drive, and return it as an array of objects, with each object representing a row of your spreadsheet.
+It comes in at 400b when gzipped and works across all major browsers - allowing anyone to easily edit data for a project.

 ## Using getGoogleDoc